 THE VILLAGES is a fast growing retirement community that focuses on active senior lifestyles such as golf.

 FRUITLAND PARK is a small town that was one of the pioneers in the early days of the citrus industry.

-LEESBURG was in the heart of Lake County citrus production, at one time had some of the largest groves in the country.
+LEESBURG was in the heart of Lake County citrus production and at one time had some of the largest groves in the country.

-CLERMONT is in the heart of thousands of acre of rolling hills that were at one time mostly planted in citrus.
-Home to the Citrus Tower.
+CLERMONT is in the heart of thousands of acres of rolling hills that were at one time mostly planted in citrus.
+It is home to the Citrus Tower.